 reasonably achieve this)

 80% accessibility/cost (can the

 majority reasonably access this)

-life motto: “all truth, even scientific truth is not relative, it has an objective and that is; to achieve the greatest common good“
+life motto: “all truth, even scientific truth is not relative, it has an objective and that is; to achieve the greatest good, in this case, true healing“

 “Beauty is truth, truth beauty,